tenable/terrascan/README.md

 ### Resources

-* To learn more about Terrascan's features and capabilities, see the documentation portal: https://docs.accurics.com/projects/accurics-terrascan
+* To learn more about Terrascan's features and capabilities, see the documentation portal: https://runterrascan.io
 * Discuss: https://community.accurics.com
+* Join The Terrascan Community on Discord : https://discord.gg/DFwXEfbjzt

 ## Key features
 * 500+ Policies for security best practices